Linear Response for pseudo-Hermitian Hamiltonian Systems: Application to PT-Symmetric Qubits: Linear response theory for pseudo-Hermitian Hamiltonian systems

 In next two Sections we now present a detailed analysis of the energy spectrum, phase diagrams and the response function for two exemplary models from the realm of qubits: \textit{PT}-symmetric single unbiased qubit and a \textit{PT}-symmetric array of interacting unbiased/biased qubits.
 The dynamics of these qubits systems is determined by the \textit{PT}-symmetric non-Hermitian Hamiltonians written in the spin representation as

 for a single unbiased qubit and

 for an array of $M$ interacting qubits.
 In the latter case the qubits exchange interaction of the strength $g$ is assumed.
 Here, $\hat \sigma_i^{x,y,z}$ are the corresponding Pauli matrices, $\Delta$, $\epsilon$ and $\gamma$ are of-diagonal and diagonal matrix elements, gain/loss parameter of individual qubits, respectively.
 For the sake of simplicity we assume that these parameters are identical for all qubits.
 The two setups are also shown schematically in Fig. \ref{Pic.1}.
+Note that for the larger size qubits system the numerical diagonalization may require an application of the more sophisticated algorithms.\cite{Lubasch2013,Lubasch2017}

-A weak coupling of the qubits system to a low-dissipative waveguide (shown at the bottom of Fig. \ref{Pic.1}) allows to \textbf{directly} obtain $\chi(\omega)$, i.e., the Fourier transform of $\chi(t)$, by measuring of the singularities of the electromagnetic waves transmission coefficient \cite{blais2007quantum,macha2014implementation,shulga2018magnetically,jung2014multistability,fistul2022quantum,navez2022quantum}.
+A weak coupling of the qubits system to a low-dissipative waveguide (shown at the bottom of Fig. \ref{Pic.1}) allows to \textit{directly} obtain $\chi(\omega)$, i.e., the Fourier transform of $\chi(t)$, by measuring of the singularities of the electromagnetic waves transmission coefficient \cite{blais2007quantum,macha2014implementation,shulga2018magnetically,jung2014multistability,fistul2022quantum,navez2022quantum}.